fereshteh-ahmadnezhad/today-i-learned/toefl/speaking.md

    4. Giving children money in return to their services acquaints them with **economic procedures**.
    5. It helps them **get insights into** **the circulation of money**.
    6. With this experience, children will grow up to be **sufficient members of the economic system** who **value money** and attempt to **make their contribution to society** adequately.
+   7. When receiving money, children will **reciprocate** and do their contribution.

 ## Topic: Children should be required to learn practical skills in school, such as cooking or personal finance, in addition to academic subjects
 1. Agree: